MarcoGos/homebridge-rootedtoon/README.md

 # homebridge-rootedtoon
 This plugin enables homebridge to communicate with a Rooted Toon.
+The shown current temperature is displayed with a 0.5 degree precision.
+The target temperature can be set with a 0.5 degree precision.

 `npm install -g --unsafe-perm homebridge-rootedtoon`